pranav-ek/pranav-ek.github.io/_posts/2020-05-31-solving-josephus-problem.md

 #### Solution using Binary

-Unlike the Deque method, this solution will directly get into the answer.
+Unlike the Deque method, this solution will directly get us into the answer.
 If the number of soldiers is seven, then this will tell us where you need to sit to avoid getting killed.

 ```python
 number_of_soldiers = bin(7)